Literacy

 Teaching Science in March Made Easy

-What I love most about these science topics is that it is so easy to bring them to life because these things are truly happening all around us—insects hatching, weather changes occurring constantly, and plants growing and blooming right outside the school doors!
+What I love most about these spring science topics is that they are so easy to bring to life because these things are truly happening all around us—insects hatching, living and nonliving things, and plants growing and blooming right outside the school doors!
 There are many activities to engage little learners in Science for March that cover all of these topics.

-If you hang around here often, you know how much I believe in balanced literacy and integration whenever possible.
-(Don’t forget, strategy/skill over book/activity.)
-With this in mind, there are poems/songs for each week in Science for March.
+If you hang around here often, you know how much I believe in literacy integration whenever possible.
+(Don’t forget, strategy over skill and book over activity.)
+With this in mind, there are poems and songs for each week in Science for March.
 Each week also has a diphthong phonics focus with activities.
-You can read more about my weekly routine for teaching this HERE in this blog post or on this Facebook LIVE video.
+You can read more about my weekly routine for teaching this HERE in this blog post.

 I also like to do them at the end of a unit to extend our learning and dig deeper into a topic!
 Here are some experiments you will find in Science for March about water, clouds, insects, and living and nonliving.